ArtifexSoftware/MuPDF.NET/docs/api/pixmap.rst

 -----------------------------------------------
 The following file types are supported as **input** to construct pixmaps: **BMP, JPEG, GIF, TIFF, JXR, JPX**, **PNG**, **PAM** and all of the **Portable Anymap** family (**PBM, PGM, PNM, PPM**).
 This support is two-fold:

-1. Directly create a pixmap with *Pixmap(filename)* or *Pixmap(byterray)*.
+1. Directly create a pixmap with *Pixmap(filename)* or *Pixmap(byte[])*.
 The pixmap will then have properties as determined by the image.

-2. Open such files with *fitz.open(...)*.
+2. Open such files with *Document(filename)*.
 The result will then appear as a document containing one single page.
 Creating a pixmap of this page offers all the options available in this context: apply a matrix, choose colorspace and alpha, confine the pixmap to a clip area, etc.

 **SVG images** are only supported via method 2 above, not directly as pixmaps.
 But remember: the result of this is a **raster image** as is always the case with pixmaps [#f1]_.